ellenpham/SakuraPantryServer/README.md

 Our project uses a variety of development tools to streamline the development process and ensure code quality.
 Below is a list of the development dependencies specified in our `package.json` file:

-### `eslint`

-A static code analysis [tool](https://eslint.org/) that helps identify and fix patterns in JavaScript code, enhancing consistency and preventing bugs.
+`eslint`: A static code analysis [tool](https://eslint.org/) that helps identify and fix patterns in JavaScript code, enhancing consistency and preventing bugs.

-### `eslint-config-prettier`

-This [package](https://github.com/prettier/eslint-config-prettier) disables conflicting ESLint rules to ensure seamless integration with Prettier, optimizing code formatting consistency.
+`eslint-config-prettier`: This [package](https://github.com/prettier/eslint-config-prettier) disables conflicting ESLint rules to ensure seamless integration with Prettier, optimizing code formatting consistency.

-### `eslint-plugin-import`

-This [plugin](https://github.com/import-js/eslint-plugin-import) enhances code quality and consistency by supporting linting of ES2015+ import/export syntax, helping prevent issues like misspelling in file paths and import names.
+`eslint-plugin-import`: This [plugin](https://github.com/import-js/eslint-plugin-import) enhances code quality and consistency by supporting linting of ES2015+ import/export syntax, helping prevent issues like misspelling in file paths and import names.

-### `eslint-plugin-jest`

-This [plugin](https://github.com/jest-community/eslint-plugin-jest) provides ESLint rules specifically for Jest, aiding in enforcing best practices and identifying common errors in Jest test files.
+`eslint-plugin-jest`: This [plugin](https://github.com/jest-community/eslint-plugin-jest) provides ESLint rules specifically for Jest, aiding in enforcing best practices and identifying common errors in Jest test files.

-### `eslint-plugin-prettier`

-This [plugin](https://github.com/prettier/eslint-plugin-prettier) integrates Prettier into ESLint, running it as a rule and reporting format differences as ESLint issues, thus combining code formatting with linting.
+`eslint-plugin-prettier`: This [plugin](https://github.com/prettier/eslint-plugin-prettier) integrates Prettier into ESLint, running it as a rule and reporting format differences as ESLint issues, thus combining code formatting with linting.

-### `jest`

-[Jest](https://jestjs.io/) is a simple yet comprehensive JavaScript testing framework, offering a ready-to-use solution for effective testing.
+`jest`: [Jest](https://jestjs.io/) is a simple yet comprehensive JavaScript testing framework, offering a ready-to-use solution for effective testing.

-### `mongodb-memory-server`

-This [tool](https://github.com/nodkz/mongodb-memory-server) programmatically launches a real MongoDB server within Node.js for testing or development purposes.
+`mongodb-memory-server`: This [tool](https://github.com/nodkz/mongodb-memory-server) programmatically launches a real MongoDB server within Node.js for testing or development purposes.

-### `nodemon`

-[Nodemon](https://www.npmjs.com/package/nodemon) is a utility that automatically restarts your server when code changes are detected, improving the development workflow.
+`nodemon`: [Nodemon](https://www.npmjs.com/package/nodemon) is a utility that automatically restarts your server when code changes are detected, improving the development workflow.

-### `prettier`

-[Prettier](https://prettier.io/) is an opinionated code formatter that supports multiple languages, ensuring a consistent code style throughout your project.
+`prettier`: [Prettier](https://prettier.io/) is an opinionated code formatter that supports multiple languages, ensuring a consistent code style throughout your project.

-### `supertest`

-A [SuperAgent-driven](https://github.com/ladjs/supertest) library for testing HTTP servers, allowing you to test your REST API endpoints.
+`supertest`: A [SuperAgent-driven](https://github.com/ladjs/supertest) library for testing HTTP servers, allowing you to test your REST API endpoints.

 ---